28/NoteworthyII/README.md

 There are a couple of helpful things located in the [tools](/tools) directory.

 - local_deploy.ps1 - A script for Windows that moves all required Noteworthy files to the WoW installation directory.
-The install directory should be passed as a script parameter (enclosed in quotes).
+The root of install directory should be passed as a script parameter (enclosed in quotes) or the environment variable *WOWIL* can be set to the same value.
 - package.ps1 - Packages the whole project to an archive.
-Name could be specified as a parameter.
+Name of the archive can be specified as a parameter.

 All scripts must be run from the *tools* directory.